shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-06-10-getting-started-with-android-architecture-components-part2.md

 2. **`@Inject`**  - Annotating a field or constructor with `@Inject` annotation indicates that part of code is participating in dependency injection.
 Annotating a non private field with `@Inject` annotation indicates to dagger that dependency is being requested there.
 Annotating a constructor with `@Inject` tells dagger to use that constructor to instantiate the class.
 Dagger also supports field injection, but constructor and field injections are most widely used.

-2. **Components** -  Component interface is like an intermediate that connects the dependency providers (Modules) with the dependency requestors (`@Injected` properties).
+2. **Components** -  Component interface is like an intermediate that connects the dependency providers (Modules) with the dependency requestors (`@Inject` properties).
 In component interface we mention which modules to fetch dependency from and specify which parts of the code would require DI using field or method injection.
 To create a component, we annotate the interface with `@Component` annotation.
 Dagger will generate an implementation of this interface at compile time and the generated class would create the dependency graph.
 The generated class name will be interface name  prefixed with `Dagger`.

 Check the references below to learn more about Dependency Injection and Dagger.